-It is not just for Oktoberfest that locals and tourists gather around long picnic tables to drink endless liters of beer.
+It is not just for Oktoberfest that Germans gather around long wooden tables to drink endless liters of beer.
 Biergartens (or simply "beer gardens" in English) open as soon as the chill is gone and continue until the last German gives in to fall.
-Biergarten season is a beautiful season in Germany.
+There is just something special about drinking outside.

 History of Biergartens